 There is no restriction on who can serve as a founder.
 Founders of an NCO may include any legal entity, foreigner or citizen, or other individuals.
 Three founders are required to register a public association.
 There is no minimum amount of assets required to register an NCO.

-Generally, the Law on Registration of Legal Entities, Branch (Representative) Offices requires the following documents to be submitted with the application: (1) charter; (2) minutes of meeting of founders; (3) the list of members of governing bodies; and (4) the list of founders.
-The registration fee is 407 KGS (about $5).
-The Ministry can deny registration if the information provided is incorrect or contradicts applicable law, but the applicant has the right to appeal a denial to the Ministry or a court.
+Generally, the Regulation on State Registration of Legal Entities, Branch (Representative) Offices requires the submission of certain documents with the application: (1) charter; (2) minutes of meeting of founders; (3) the list of members of governing bodies; and (4) the list of founders.
+The registration fee is 200 KGS (about $2,5).
+The Ministry can deny registration if the information provided is incorrect or contradicts applicable law, but the applicant has the right to appeal a denial to the Ministry and, subsequently, to a court.

 Community-based organizations must seek registration with the local self-governmental bodies and consist of no fewer than 10 founding members (Articles 5(3) and 6(1) of the Law on Jamaats (Communities) and Their Associations).